2018 Reflections and 2019 Predictions for Application Security

 2019 Predictions for Application Security

-Managed services and specialist have a greater role to play: Most of the data breaches in 2018 reiterated that comprehensive and sound cybersecurity strategies along with regular scanning, penetration testing and security audits of web applications could have saved millions of dollars for organizations.
-Automation, despite its lower time and hassle cost, will not be sufficient by itself and will need to be augmented with human expertise for best results.
-By hiring the services and human expertise of certified security professionals through managed services, organizations will be able to be prepared for the unknown, include custom rules and customized strategies, better identify business logic flaws and so on and use those human insights as a foundation to further improve the automation.
+Managed services and specialists have a greater role to play: Most of the data breaches in 2018 reiterated that comprehensive and sound cybersecurity strategies along with regular scanning, penetration testing, and security audits of web applications could have saved millions of dollars for organizations.
+Automation, despite its lower time and hassle cost, will not be sufficient by itself and will need to be augmented with human expertise for the best results.
+By hiring the services and human expertise of certified security professionals through managed services, organizations will be able to be prepared for the unknown, including customs rules and customized strategies, better identify business logic flaws, and so on and use those human insights as a foundation to further improve the automation.
 Therefore, 2019 will see managed services and certified security specialists playing a greater role in application security and continuing to be a breeding ground of innovation for further automation.

 Hire a managed, cloud-based security service like AppTrana and ensure that your business agility, performance, and growth are not compromised for security and vice-versa.